Here you will learn English vocabulary about education.

 Example: Please attend the meeting at 2pm sharp.

-2. to go somewhere on a regularly basis (school, church, lecture etc)
+2. to go somewhere on a regular basis (school, church, lecture etc)

 Example: I studied hard at university and I attended all my lectures.